 You will need “the” new package.

 The previous sentences in the website copy talked about the old packages that were available and introduced a new package.
-Since there is only 1 new package, the sentence should read, You will need the new package.
+Are you wondering how to fix this common writing mistakes to avoid?
+Wonder no more: Since there is only 1 new package, the sentence should read, You will need the new package.

 16. Unnecessary/Accidental Repetition

-Another low level, common writing mistake, found in 4 of the websites evaluated, was unnecessary or accidental repetition.
+Another low level, common writing mistake to avoid, found in 4 of the websites evaluated, was unnecessary or accidental repetition.
 This error was probably due to the website copy not being carefully checked before posting.
 An example is:

 Our outfits are perfect for any any upcoming events in your life.